 - Add cut bread cubes to the milk and eggs mixture.
 Toss until fully coated.

 - Divide the bread mixture into two.
-Arrange half of the portion in a pan (I used 5.5×5.5 square).
+Arrange half of the portion in a pan (I used 5.5×5.5 square, you can also use round, oval, rectangle baking dish).
 Spread fresh strawberries or strawberry sauce then doll-up the softened cream cheese.
 Cover with the remaining half of the bread mixture.
 Sprinkle with brown sugar when ready to bake.

 - Cover with plastic wrap and leave overnight in the fridge.